Simple and efficient four-cycle counting on sparse graphs: Introduction

 There has been interest in counting 4-cycles in bipartite graphs as these can suggest similarity or closeness between vertices~\cite{bib:sanei2018, bib:wang2019, bib:zhou2021, bib:wang2022}.
 In this context, a $C_4$ is often called a \emph{butterfly.} For example, a $C_4$ in a user-item bipartite graph represents groups of users that select the same subset of items, and may therefore have similar interests.
-Recently, Wang et al.~\cite{bib:wang2019, bib:wang2022} developed an algorithm with $O(m\bar\delta(G))$ expected runtime and $O(m)$ space based on sorting vertices.
-Their algorithm and many of the other previous algorithms have used hash tables freely; as a result, they are actually randomized algorithms.
+Recently, Wang et al.~\cite{bib:wang2019, bib:wang2022} developed an algorithm with $O(m\bar\delta)$ expected runtime and $O(m)$ space based on sorting vertices.
 The algorithm of~\cite{bib:wang2019, bib:wang2022} was designed for bipartite graphs, but it works for general sparse graphs.
 This is the current state of the art for efficient $C_4$ counting.
-Although this algorithm is relatively straightforward on its own, it suffers from a few shortcomings which can make it less practical for large-scale computations.
-As we have mentioned, it uses randomized hash tables.
-It also requires computing binomial coefficients in its inner loop, which may be slow.
-There are a number of optimizations which can reduce these costs; for example,~\cite{bib:wang2022} suggests using a bin-sort pass to re-order the input graph by vertex degree.
-Adding in these optimizations can then make the implementation significantly more complex.

-In this paper, we develop algorithms for $C_4$-counting that are simple, direct, and efficient.
-Our main improvements to the state-of-the-art are: (i) asymptotically less space (ii) deterministic runtime (iii) avoidance of binomial coefficients.
-Moreover, our experiments show that using an array is $4\times$ -- $7\times$ faster than using popular hash tables.
+In this paper, we present a streamlined version of the \cite{bib:wang2022} algorithm for $C_4$-counting, based on simple arrays with a number of key optimizations.
+These include some general algorithmic tricks which may not be obvious to non-experts.
+Other optimizations involve some time-memory tradeoffs where empirical evidence is needed to choose the best implementation.
+Our main improvements to the state-of-the-art are (i) asymptotically less space and (ii) deterministic runtime.
+Our experiments also show that using an array is $4\times$ -- $7\times$ faster than using popular hash tables.
 We summarize our results as follows.